-- 1 Select one or more LED strips. - 2 Click Edit Shape in the Inspector or press Return. - 3 Drag the yellow handles to change the shape.

-To add a handle, move the pointer in between two yellow handles, then click the white handle that appears in between them.

-To remove a handle, click the handle to select it, then choose Edit \rightarrow Delete or press the Delete key.

-4 To end editing the shape, press Return or click in the empty area outside the LED strip.
+- 1 Select one or more LED strips. - 2 Click Edit Shape in the Inspector or press Return. - 3 Use the yellow handles to change the shape: - To select a single handle, click the handle. - To select multiple handles, press the mouse button over a blank part of the Preview and drag across the handles. - To toggle a handle's selection state, hold down the Command key and click the handle. - To select a range of handles, click the first handle, then hold down the Shift key and click the last handle in the range. - To select the handles one by one, press Control-Tab.
+Press Control-Shift-Tab to reverse the order. - To move the selected handles, drag them.
+You can also press the Arrow keys. - To add a handle, place the pointer in between two yellow handles, then click the white handle that appears in between them. - ► To remove the selected handles, choose Edit → Delete or press the Delete key. - 4 To end editing the shape, press Return or click in the empty area outside the LED strip.